 First, the geopolitical context is extremely important.
-Finally, companies can, and often do, exploit Before the trip, we had a general sense of the activities community divisions - by, for example, promoting of mining companies in other countries, and we set one-sided accounts of community meetings and out to learn more about the direct impacts of these agreements, and by using select economic benefits to activities on communities in Honduras.
-But we did not pit people against each other. necessarily set out to grapple with broad geopolitical Notably, when communities are forces and the actions of our own government in the process.
-We now understand how inseparable the exploited in this way, migration two are.
+Before the trip, we had a general sense of the activities of mining companies in other countries, and we set out to learn more about the direct impacts of these activities on communities in Honduras.
+But we did not necessarily set out to grapple with broad geopolitical forces and the actions of our own government in the process.
+We now understand how inseparable the two are.